List of EastEnders characters introduced in 2001: Viv Slater

-Vivienne "Viv" Slater (née Harris) is the late wife of Charlie Slater (Derek Martin), portrayed by Debi Gibson.
+Vivienne "Viv" Slater is the late wife of Charlie Slater (Derek Martin), portrayed by April Martin.
 Viv first appears in her daughter Kat Slater's (Jessie Wallace) flashbacks in a near-death sequence when Kat attempts suicide in late 2001.
 Additionally, Laura Curnick portrays Viv in another flashback on 25 December 2018 and Natasya Rush portrayed her as a child in the spin-off episode EastEnders: Pat and Mo.
 She later appeared played by Scarlett Brookes in video footage in October 2025.

 Viv's parents are Mo Harris (Laila Morse) and Stuart Mullins, and is the result of a one-night stand; she is brought up by Mo and stepfather Jimmy Harris (Alex King), with little contact with her father.
 After leaving school at 15, Viv meets Charlie Slater at a dance.
 They began dating and get engaged.
 After losing her virginity to Charlie, Viv becomes pregnant at 16.
 Mo, believing Charlie will not want to marry her, tries to force her to have an abortion; however, Charlie proves supportive and Viv gives birth to daughter Lynne (Elaine Lordan).
 Charlie and Viv marry and Viv goes on to have three more daughters: Kat, Belinda (Leanne Lakey/Carli Norris), and Little Mo (Kacey Ainsworth).
 As the girls are growing up, Viv becomes a hard, bitter, cold woman.
 With the death of her stepfather Jimmy, she has no fatherly guidance and resents the fact that she has no sons.
 She favours her oldest daughter Lynne, whilst Kat, Belinda, and Little Mo all vie for Charlie's attention, making Viv feel second-best to her daughters.